malariagen/malariagen-data-python/README.md

-# `malariagen_data` - access MalariaGEN data from Python
+# `malariagen_data` - analyse MalariaGEN data from Python

-This Python package provides convenience methods for accessing and analysing data from MalariaGEN.
+This Python package provides methods for accessing and analysing data from MalariaGEN.

 ## Installation